Paul Conway (archivist): Career and significance to preservation

-Conway began his career in October, 1977, when he joined the staff of the Gerald R. Ford Presidential Library as an archivist and worked there for 10 years.
+Conway joined the staff of the Gerald R. Ford Presidential Library as an archivist in October 1977 and worked there for ten years.
 Between 1987 and 1989, Conway worked for the Society of American Archivists as a Preservation Program Officer.
 From January 1990 to May 1992, he worked for the National Archives and Records Administration in various research positions.
-It was here that he conducted research on the Use of Archives and a review of how government agencies implement digital imaging and optical disk technology.
+It was here that he conducted research on the Use of Archives and a review of how government agencies implement digital imaging and optical disc technology.
 Conway also served successfully as Preservation Program Officer for the Society of American Archivists in Chicago in 1988 and 1989.
 During this period, he carried out a nationwide survey of archival preservation programs.
-For more than 20 years, Conway has been involved with the Society in which he is now a Fellow.
+Conway became a Fellow of the Society of American Archivists in 1997.

 From 1992 to 2001, Conway headed the Preservation Department at Yale University Library.
 While at Yale, Conway held several administrative positions and managed digital research and development projects, including Project Open Book, a planning project exploring the complexities of guaranteeing long-term access to e-journal content produced by commercial publishers, and an exploration of the potential value of e-book content to library course reserve programs.
-While at Yale, Paul developed a framework for understanding preservation in the digital context by creating a bridge from the five core principles of traditional preservation practice.
+While at Yale, Conway developed a framework for understanding preservation in the digital context by creating a bridge from the five core principles of traditional preservation practice.

 Prior to going to University of Michigan, Conway led the library information technology programs and services at Duke University from August 2001 to August 2006, as director for information technology services and for digital asset initiatives.
 At Duke, Conway focused on developing a digital service for provision and preservation of digital resources to serve the university community.
-Since September 2006, he has been associate professor at the University of Michigan, School of Information.
+Starting in September 2006, he was an associate professor at the University of Michigan School of Information.
+In January, 2021, he retired from his position after almost fifteen years with the university.